johanbrook/johanbrook.com/src/site/writings/2020-05-01-a-small-functional-reactive-app-architecture.md

 );
 ```

+The xstream function [`fold`](http://staltz.github.io/xstream/#fold) is very handy to learn here.
+That's the amazing function which creates our whole incremental state!
 The update effectively extends the existing state object to form a new one.

 So we've got a `state$` variable containing the _stream of states_.
+It's very important to internalise that the "stream of states" here isn't a continuous stream, but a discrete one.
+It's a like a string with ants, where each ant is a new state, and they can come in irregular patterns.
 The idea is to let the view listen to this `state$` stream, which will behave like this:

 ```
------------------ update: { name: 'Johnny Doe' }----
+stateUpdate$ = ---------- update: { name: 'Johnny Doe' }----

 stateUpdate$.fold(..., startState)

-{ name: 'Johan Brook' }--{ name: 'Johnny Doe' }----- = state$
+state$ = ---{ name: 'Johan Brook' }--{ name: 'Johnny Doe' }-
 ```

 For each new element in the resulting `state$` stream, we'll re-render the whole app (read more below about how we'll manage the view).